 The second time we sold all our belongings (2014), we made approximately $1,000 after minimalist living in a one-bedroom apartment for a year in Australia.
 In that time, our possessions had all been either given to us for free or bought used.
 We pretty much broke even or made slightly more than what was spent acquiring those items.
 Cumulatively, that’s a grand total of $13,000.00 and let me tell you, for any savvy traveller, that money will take you far.

 The cleansing process from our condo in Toronto.

 Selling all of your life’s possessions is not easy.
-I'll be the first to say it's anything but!
-This guide concisely lays out the steps to selling everything – or at least some things – to maximise profit and minimise the stuff that is holding you back from adventure.
+It just isn’t.
+Humans like stuff, and we accumulate a lot of it.
+The reality is, some of that “stuff” can hold us back from the things we want to do, like travel or move cities.
+This guide will concisely lays out the steps to selling everything – or at least some things – to maximise profit and minimise the stuff that is holding you back from adventure.

 “But here’s the thing–no matter how many possessions you have, you never feel secure.
 As soon as you get one thing, there is always something else you “need”.”

 The utmost important step of selling items is not the actual selling, but your commitment to passing it on.
 And remember – that’s all it ever is.
 Not dumping, not getting rid of, not wasting – you’re passing something on.
 In an era where we senselessly burn through resources in the name of consumerism, passing things on is a good way to make money and help the environment.

 I won’t spend much time rambling on how to detach from your “things”.
 Just know that the more you sell, the more you’ll feel smothered by the remaining items that are unloved, unused, and just unnecessary.

 Next, rest assured that you will most likely not miss that item.
 Hell, I can’t remember 90% of the crap we sold!
 Besides, nearly everything is replaceable and/or can be re-bought cheaper second hand.